 Self-Directed IRA Rules

-When operating a self-directed IRA, it is imperative to follow all IRS rules and laws, or the IRA could be subject to fines and penalties.
-Commonly broken rules are prohibited transactions and investments, indirect benefits, disqualified persons, and contribution limits.
+When operating a self-directed account, it is imperative to follow all IRS rules and laws or the IRA could be subject to fines and penalties.
+Commonly broken rules are prohibited transactions and investments, indirect benefits, disqualified persons and contribution limits.

-Most Common Assets
+Most Common Alternative Assets

 Do Even More With an IRA LLC

-Asset protection: An IRA LLC acts like a corporation because it provides the owner with Limited Liability.
-The actions and the debts of the IRA LLC are held within the LLC, so losses, issues, or other mishaps are contained to the LLC, protecting you and the asset.Learn more about IRA LLCs
+- Asset protection: An IRA LLC acts like a corporation because it provides the owner with limited liability.
+The actions and the debts of the IRA LLC are held within the LLC, so losses, issues or other mishaps are contained to the LLC, protecting you and the asset.

 How Accuplan Helps You Put Your Plan into Action

 Investing Your Way